7 Instagram Growth Hacks to Learn from Social Media Experts

 It’s imperative to understand what niche you’re targeting.
 If you want to target business and entrepreneurship niche, then landscape photography won’t make much of a difference unless you write motivational quotes and inspirational captions along with pictures.
 Understand your niche and then create content accordingly.

 Type of Audience

 Once the niche has been selected, you must also figure out what type of audience you want to reach out to.
 For instance, fitness could be a niche, but there could be many segments in the very niche.
 You can target people who want to gain weight or you can look out for the audience who wants to lose weight.
 The more you understand your audience, the better you could shape your Instagram content strategy.

 One of the key elements of social media success is engagement.
 The more your content engages the audience, the bigger your reach gets on the platform.
+Spend at least half of the time on content discovery in overall content creation time, Search on hot topics and trending content worldwide before you start writing one, so the engagement is naturally high.
 Try to encapsulate as much engagement strategies as possible to increase engagement on Instagram.
 For instance, reply to the comments, like others’ comments on your content, comment on others’ content, engage in the DM, like and share others’ content, utilize stories, and stay active through the live stream as well.

 Once you start paying attention to these Instagram content elements, you’d start to notice a surge in your account’s reach, likes, and followers.
 But it won’t happen that quickly.
 What you need to do is keep an eye on your Instagram insights.
 To enable insights feature on your account, you must convert your personal account to a business account.